aelassas/functional-ts/README.md

 ### <a id="unit-tests" name="unit-tests">Unit tests</a>

-Below are the unit tests on number sets:
+Below are the unit tests of number sets:

 ```js
 import * as core from '../src/set.core'